 I then use Acoustica Mixcraft or LP Recorder to record the vinyl on to the hard drive in WAV format.
 Once this is done, in real time, I then use the excellent Wave Corrector software to clean up the recording.
 This eliminates much of the pops, crackles, hisses and rumbles that are present on vinyl, no matter how well you look after them and keep them clean.
 Incidentally, Wave Corrector is now available free of charge, and is well worth obtaining

 Very occasionally I may have to do some extra work on the files, perhaps the bass is too much, or the recording is a bit dull.
 I will use Magix ACL or Acoustica Mixcraft to do this if required.
 Both of these programs allow you to edit and manipulate the audio to quite a degree.

 The next stage is to import the cleaned up audio file, still in WAV format, into the software that will allow me to split it up into individual tracks and then convert it to MP3 format.
 I usually use the aforementioned Magix ACL for this stage, but Wave Corrector can also do the job if required.
 For broadcast use I export the MP3 files at 320Kbps.
 For home use I export them in FLAC lossless format.

 Once exported into individual MP3 or FLAC format tracks I will then import them one by one into MediaMonkey where I will name the tracks to reflect the artist and song name.
 At this stage I will usually tag the audio files with album artwork and add any other information that will be useful.

-Before long the listener will hear the vinyl being played, but in a new format, and hopefully will enjoy hearing these old tracks again, but minus the clicks and pops that usually accompany them!
+Before long the listener will hear the vinyl being played, but in a new format, and hopefully will enjoy hearing these old tracks again, but minus most of the clicks and pops that usually accompany them!